Dorsett Mong Kok

 古法糯米鸡 glutinous rice is a lot larger in portion than the ones in London.
 It makes a great dish as a filler to make you full.

 Michelin Dim Sum

 The usual dim sum staples of har gau and siu mai are essentials for yum cha.
 Silky transparent skins, and chunky prawns.
 Meanwhile, the siu mai has fragrant pork, cooked tender and chewy with a goji berry on top.

 One of the light staples that can be enjoyed at any time of the day is the silky smooth Asian style porridge known as congee.
 Pork and century egg is one of the all-time classics to try.

 The standout dish from Tim Ho Wan 添好運 had to be the baked bun and BBQ pork. 脆皮叉烧包 char siu is always a firm favourite Hong Kong Chinese dish that I never get bored off.
 So many things going on in flavours, sweet, sticky flavours and pieces of pork.
-The bun has a crackly outer layer but inside is still fluffy.
+The bun has a crackly outer layer but the inside is still fluffy.